-Finally, our results are of high relevance to the field of emergent communication, which simulates the evolution of language with multi-agent reinforcement learning~\cite{DBLP:conf/iclr/LazaridouPB17,DBLP:conf/iclr/LazaridouHTC18,DBLP:conf/nips/LiB19,lazaridou2020emergent,DBLP:conf/iclr/RenGLCK20,DBLP:conf/nips/MuG21,rita_emergent_2022,rita2022on,chaabouni2022emergent}.
-As argued in the introduction, certain linguistic phenomena of natural language appear to be hard to replicate with multi-agent reinforcement learning~\cite{kottur-etal-2017-natural,chaabouni2019anti,DBLP:conf/acl/ChaabouniKBDB20,galke2022emergent}, which raises the question whether compositionality is helpful for neural networks at all.
-We hypothesize that these mismatches are caused by the lack of cognitive constraints~\cite{galke2022emergent} eradicating the learnability pressure that underlies human language evolution~\cite{kirby_compression_2015}.
-Previous work has already shown that, by introducing an artificial learnability pressure, the advantage of structured languages can be restored~\cite{DBLP:conf/nips/LiB19,DBLP:conf/iclr/RenGLCK20,rita_emergent_2022}.
-This leaves us with the \emph{hypothesis} that structured languages are easier to learn for deep networks.
-Our results confirm this hypothesis for recurrent neural networks and GPT-3 as a transformer-based large language model.
-We find that more structured languages lead to more systematic generalization, more agreement between different networks, and more similarity to humans.
-Therefore, our findings support the importance of a learnability pressure for compositional languages to emerge.
-By replicating a result previously found in humans \cite{raviv2021easy2learn} with neural network agents, we take the first steps to bring emergent communication closer to the field of language evolution, supporting the computational modeling of language evolution with neural networks.
+Finally, our results are of high relevance to the field of emergent communication.
+Emergent communication strives to simulate the evolution of language with multi-agent reinforcement learning~\cite{DBLP:conf/iclr/LazaridouPB17,DBLP:conf/iclr/LazaridouHTC18,DBLP:conf/nips/LiB19,lazaridou2020emergent,DBLP:conf/iclr/RenGLCK20,DBLP:conf/nips/MuG21,rita_emergent_2022,rita2022on,chaabouni2022emergent}.
+However, as argued in the introduction, certain linguistic phenomena of natural language appear to be hard to replicate in multi-agent reinforcement learning~\cite{kottur-etal-2017-natural,chaabouni2019anti,DBLP:conf/acl/ChaabouniKBDB20,galke2022emergent}, which had raised the question whether compositionality is helpful for neural networks at all.
+We hypothesized that these mismatches are caused by the lack of cognitive constraints~\cite{galke2022emergent} eradicating the learnability pressure underlying human language evolution~\cite{kirby2015compression}.
+Our findings support the importance of a learnability pressure for compositional languages to emerge.
+By confirming a result previously found in humans~\cite{raviv2021easy2learn} in deep neural networks, we take the first steps to bring emergent communication closer to the field of language evolution, supporting simulations of language emergence with neural networks.